Diner News and History

 Following a recent Internet posting, we were directed to Margaret McCormick's article in the Post-Standard.
 Her article provides an opportune time for us to mention the book entitled, "Diners of NY" by Michael Engle and Mario Monti.
 It was good to see her article not perpetuate the misconception that all diners are made out of discarded railroad cars.

 Inside its almost three hundred pages, "Diners of NY" is packed full of information about factory manufactured diners in New York state.
-Though for completeness, they may slip in an on-site built diner or two.
+Though for

 Read more...